 But with today's complex and ever-changing environmental regulations, it's difficult to stay on top of it all, especially when you have so many priorities and often only limited resources to devote to any one of them.

 EMAP offers free, one-on-one, confidential assistance to help small business owners understand and comply with the environmental rules and regulations specific to their business.

 Important regulatory topics for small business include:

 Most of these regulations have their roots in Federal legislation; then each state has the ability to either incorporate the Federal law directly, or modify it to make it more stringent.
-So it's best to be familiar with the legislation specified by the PA Department of Environmental Protection (PA DEP).
+So it's best to be familiar with the legislation specified by the Pennsylvania Department of Environmental Protection (DEP).

 Basically, if your business operations discharge anything to the land, air or water, you may be subject to DEP regulation and you may need a permit.
 This can include things that aren't immediately obvious.
 For example, equipment like ovens used in bakeries or restaurants; heating systems (once they reach a certain size), the handling, using or disposing of almost any kind of chemical; even backup generators may require a permit.

 This list, though long, is not exhaustive - it represents a good variety of businesses that may need environmental permits and/or are subject to environmental regulations.

 - appliance repair shops

 - building cleaning or janitorial and maintenance firms

 - doctor's offices